 Incredible that you cracked it in so short a time.
 Now, I know that you published about 100 papers and at the same time you were working as a busy general neurologist in Oxford and also Northampton.
 How did you successfully combine all this?
 It was something that was fun to do.
 It was very interesting.
 And we had a succession of very able post-graduate students who did a huge amount of the work.
 There was Lionel Opie, who went on to work with Hans Krebs and then into cardiology in his native South Africa.
 There were Harold Rotman and John Corbett, who had successful careers on return to the USA and Australia respectively.
 There was also Bill Watson who became Professor of Physiology in Edinburgh and has sadly now died, as did Ralph Johnson from the bees he started to keep in retirement from clinical work.
-Chris Mathias from India did a lot of work on autonomic activity in paraplegics and tetraplegics and went on to join Roger Bannister at St Mary's and at Queen Square.
+Chris Mathias from India did a lot of work on autonomic

+St Hugh's College Dining Hall as a head injury ward during World War Two activity in paraplegics and tetraplegics and went on to join Roger Bannister at St Mary's and at Queen Square.
 You published a book with Ralph Johnson.